 If you calculate the price-per-unit (one of my top frugal shopping tips!), the math will likely point you into the direction the cheapest pack…but is it really the best choice?

 The problem with cheap, 1-ply toilet paper and ultra-thin paper towels is that you have to use so much more of it to get the job done.
 And, if you are using more, then you are not really saving.
+The cost of being frugal with cheap paper products is not only in the dollar amount, but in the frustration of an inferior (sometimes unusable) product.

 #3 Taking on DIY Projects and Crafts